lenskit/lkpy/docs/guide/pipeline.rst

 connections, and configurations) and pipeline parameters.
 There are three ways to save a pipeline or part thereof:

 1. Pickle the entire pipeline.
-This is easy, and saves everything pipeline; it has the usual downsides of pickling (arbitrary code execution, etc.).
+This is easy, and saves everything in the pipeline; it has the usual downsides of pickling (arbitrary code execution, etc.).
 LensKit uses pickling to share pipelines with worker processes for parallel batch operations.
 2. Save the pipeline configuration with :meth:`Pipeline.save_config`.
 This saves the components, their configurations, and their connections, but **not** any learned parameter data.
 A new pipeline can be constructed from such a